TezBaydu/Milestone-project-4-GraphicDesign/README.md

 * Stripe is a digital platform to allow for payments on eCommerce stores
     * JS code is applied to base.html to allow for Stripes fraud detection features
-    * API Keys STRIPE_PUBLIC_KEY  and STRIPE_SECRET_KEY - are required and are applied in Gitpod workspace variables
+    * API Keys STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and STRIPE_WH_KEY - required and are applied in Gitpod workspace variables

-* Remember pip3 install stripe when coming back into project

-# Requirements file
+# Requirements file --UPDATE--
 - To Freeze into file: pip3 freeze > requirements.txt
 - To call: pip3 install -r requirements.txt
+- requires update as instructed by Code-----------------

 # Tips and Reminders
 - CTRL / Command and Left-click on code will pull user into required file